wasp-lang/wasp/web/docs/guides/auth-ui.md

 ![Reset password form](/img/authui/reset_password.png)

-You can use the `ResetPasswordForm` component to build your own reset password form.
+You can use the `ResetPasswordForm` component to build your reset password form.

 ```tsx title="client/ResetPasswordPage.tsx"
 import { ResetPasswordForm } from '@wasp/auth/forms/ResetPassword'